raveljs/ravel-steam-auth-provider/README.md

-# ravel-steam-openid-provider
+# ravel-steam-auth-provider

-> Ravel AuthorizationProvider for Steam OpenID
+> Ravel Authorization Provider for Steam

 **Note:** This module is currently untested.